 Arnaud Arbet regularly conducts at the Opera of Cologne : Die Eroberung von Mexico by Rihm, Die Soldaten by Zimmermann (co-director with François-Xavier Roth), Mare Nostrum by Kagel, La Scuola de’ Gelosi by Salieri and Carmen by Bizet.
 In 2020, he created Philipp Maintz’s clamitationes colonienses with the Gürzenich Orchester in the Philharmonie of Cologne.

-In 2017, he founded the ensemble « Le Seuil Musical » (the musical threshold), which aim is to play, explain and promote the music of the first half of the 20th century.
-The ensemble just made concerts in Berlin and Paris with Schönberg’s Pierrot Lunaire.
+He is the founder of the ensemble « Le Seuil Musical » (the musical threshold), which aim is to play, explain and promote the music of the first half of the 20th century.
+The ensemble played in Paris, Berlin, Bamberg and Grenoble.

 Arnaud Arbet’s compositions are edited by Vogelreiter Musikverlag in Munich.